Implementing the Robust Design in RMark

 Visualising the results

-Step 1: Extract the relevant coefficients from the beta table. - The beta table gives you the estimated intercept and slope for each parameter on the logit scale.
-For a survival model with one covariate, you need the intercept (\(\beta_0\)) and the slope (\(\beta_1\)).
-For detection, you need the same two things for \(\alpha_0\) and \(\alpha_1\).
-You also need the standard errors for both, which you will use in step 3.
+Step one: pull the coefficients out of the beta table.
+The table gives you an estimated intercept and slope for each parameter, on the logit scale.
+For a survival model with one covariate that’s the intercept (\(\beta_0\)) and the slope (\(\beta_1\)).
+For detection it’s the same pair, \(\alpha_0\) and \(\alpha_1\).
+Grab the standard errors for both while you’re there, you’ll want them in step three.

 \(\text{Var} = \text{SE}_{\beta_0}^2 + x^2 \times \text{SE}_{\beta_1}^2 + 2x \times \text{Cov}(\beta_0, \beta_1)\)

-Step 4: Back-transform everything with plogis(). - The predictions and confidence interval bounds are all on the logit scale.
-Apply plogis() to convert them to probabilities before plotting.
-The lower bound is plogis(prediction - 1.96 * sqrt(variance)) and the upper bound is plogis(prediction + 1.96 * sqrt(variance)).
+Step four: squash everything back with plogis().
+The prediction and both interval bounds are still on the logit scale, so run them through plogis() to turn them into probabilities before you plot.
+The lower bound is plogis(prediction - 1.96 * sqrt(variance)) and the upper is plogis(prediction + 1.96 * sqrt(variance)).

-When you apply this to your own data, the only things that change are the covariate name, the row positions of the relevant parameters in the beta table, and the range of covariate values you predict over.
-The structure of the code is identical every time.
+When you do this on your own data, the only things that change are the covariate name, where the parameters sit in the beta table, and the range of \(x\) you predict over.
+The shape of the code stays exactly the same every single time.

 Survival as a function of body condition